Marion County Businesses Compost!

-Food and food-soiled paper are collected curbside and brought to Pacific Region Compost (PRC) near Corvallis.
+Food scraps are collected curbside and brought to Pacific Region Compost (PRC) near Corvallis.
 Once delivered, the material is placed in rows on a concrete pad and covered with plastic.
 After going through a natural composting process, the finished product is sold locally at garden centers and to farmers.

-Separating food scraps and food-soiled paper for composting conserves resources and benefits the agricultural community.
+Separating food scraps for composting conserves resources and benefits the agricultural community.
 Compost adds nutrients to soil, prevents erosion, and helps retain soil moisture.

 I want my business to start composting food waste.
 What should I do?